DIE CUTTING SERVICES

 This process is often done on either flatbed or rotary presses.
 Rotary die cutting can be done in line with web printing.
 Die cutting can also be done with circular dies, thermal and clicker dies, as well as machined compound and progressive die tooling.

 This is the machine that holds the die and cuts the material into specific shapes.

 Term refers to the area to be die cut.

 In rotary die cutting, the rotating shaft that holds the die.

-Die cutting process so named because the die strike depth is precisely controlled to cut through the facestock and adhesive layer of a pressure sensitive adhesive laminate and just “kisses” the release liner.
-For example, pressure sensitive labels.
+Reference term for the die cutting process so named because the die strike depth is precisely controlled to cut through the facestock and adhesive layer of a pressure sensitive adhesive laminate but does not cut into the release liner.
+The die “kisses” the release liner resulting in pressure sensitive labels or stickers that are easily peeled from the release liner.
 It is important to cut deep enough to completely cut the facestock and adhesive but not so deep as to cut into the supporting release liner.

-Die that applies pressure during embossing or debossing.
-Also called force card.
+This is the die that applies pressure during embossing or debossing.
+It is also called a force card.

-A rule with a sharp edge designed for cutting or scoring paper or board.
+Reference term for a rule with a sharp edge designed for die cutting boards or scoring papers.

 Term referring to a rule with teeth or sharp projections designed to make perforated cuts in paper.